gerdemb/shashin/README.md

 used to detect identical files and similar images.

 ## TODO
-- Allow custom path hierarchies for the library other than YYYY/MM/DD
 - Allow files to be renamed on import
-- Allow importing existing images in-place without moving to new hierarchy
-- Add method to ignore false positive duplicates
+- Add method to ignore false positive duplicates in browse-duplicates
 - Allow detection of similar videos (probably hard)